Kachin Independence Army: Evolution: 1964–1965

 The KIA could have formed one brigade and six battalions with 1,000 insurgents before the peace talks.
 During the talks, Zau Dan's group gathered supporters and extorted money.
 Zau Tu crossed the Ayeyarwady River and invaded Kamaing, a gemstone-mining region.
 Most villages in Kamaing were controlled by the KIA, which grew by the end of 1963.

 In 1964, KIA formed Brigade 2.
 Zau Seng commanded Brigade 1, which consisted of Battalions 1, 2 and 5.
 Brigade 1 was based in the village of Nbapa in Mansi township.
 Brigade 2, commanded by Zau Tu, was based in Magibon.
 Battalion 7, also commanded by Zau Tu, had 800 insurgents.

 Zau Tu increased the Brigade 2 strength to 1,400, and it operated in Putao, Chihpwi, Lawk Hkawng, Myitkyina, Mamaw and Kokant.
 Leaders Zau Seng, Zau Dan and Zaw Tu were known as "The Three Zaus".

 The Tatmadaw carried out successful operations against the KIA from December 1964 to September 1965 in Gan Gaw, Aung Myay, Kaung Ya Bwam and Kha Yang as the KIA weakened in Kachin State and northern Shan State.
 KIA losses were 696 wounded, 377 killed, 2,223 surrendered and 1,064 arrested by the Tatmadaw.

-Zau Seng went to Thailand for help, establishing a base for trading drugs and jade in the border area of Htam Ngawp.
+Zau Seng went to Thailand for help, establishing a base for trading drugs and jade in the border area of Htam Ngawp with KMT permission.
 Gyi Zau Bawk, his advisor, sought assistance from SEATO in Chiang Mai, Bangkok and Farthermost in December 1965.